 The bottom line: Those with healthy, nutrient-dense diets lower in sugar/carbohydrate had better mental function scores (including memory, attention tasks, visual skills, spatial skills, and language skills) than those who ate diets heavy in processed foods, packaged foods, fried foods, baked goods, and fast food.

-In other words, the Standard American Diet that is very low in nutrients and full of sugar and cheap industrial oils causes Alzheimer’s, and a whole food, nutrient-dense, traditional or ancestral diet can prevent it.
+In other words, the Standard American Diet and lifestyle that is very high in stress and processed food, but low in exercise and nutrition causes Alzheimer’s, and a whole food, nutrient-dense diet and healthy lifestyle can help prevent, and even reverse it.

 Diet isn’t the only risk factor for Alzheimer’s, of course.
 But researchers say that diet plus the known factors of age, gender, and genetic mutations explain a whopping 76 percent of the variance between those with more cognitive decline.